 In 2016 behaviourist, broadcaster and amateur gardener, Jez Rose, and his wife made the brave decision to test his theories on how human psychology is influenced by greater connection with the natural world.
 They moved from their suburban three bedroom semi and bought a dilapidated 19th Century farmhouse in the countryside.

-Inspired by his purchase of the farm and by TV's favourite gardener, Monty Don, they renovated the farm and gardens, which are now also home to chickens, honey bees and a variety of British wildlife including more than 20 different species of British wild birds.
+Inspired by his purchase of the farm and watching too many episodes of Gardener's World, they renovated the farm and gardens, which are now also home to chickens, honey bees and a variety of British wildlife including more than 20 different species of British wild birds.
 Going one step further in testing his theories on the cognitive and emotional impact of nature in the working environment, Jez launched an initial 2 year research project, The Good Life Project.
-With support from Kate Humble and the Soil Association and our sponsors - BJ Sherriff, Vigo Presses and Gabriel Ash - the project is evidencing the cognitive and emotional impact of nature on health, wellbeing and behaviour.
+With support from broadcasters Kate Humble and Adam Frost and the Soil Association and sponsors BJ Sherriff, Vigo Presses and Gabriel Ash - the project is evidencing the cognitive and emotional impact of nature on health, wellbeing and behaviour.

 The gardens include an orchard, jewel garden, herb and vegetable gardens, jungle, rose garden, magnolia courtyard and smaller feature beds, largely all planted to provide pollen for the bees.